ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/k8s/nodepool.md

 		* `clusterIdSelector` (object)
 			* description: ClusterIDSelector selects reference to a Cluster to retrieve its clusterId
 			* properties:
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
 				* `matchControllerRef` (boolean)
 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-* `lans` (array)
-	* description: Array of additional private LANs attached to worker nodes
-* `maintenanceWindow` (object)
-	* description: The maintenance window is used for updating the software on the NodePool's nodes and for upgrading the NodePool's K8s version.
-If no value is given, one is chosen dynamically, so there is no fixed default.
-	* properties:
-		* `dayOfTheWeek` (string)
-			* description: DayOfTheWeek The name of the week day.
-		* `time` (string)
-* `name` (string)
+		* `clusterId` (string)
-	* description: A Kubernetes node pool name.
-Valid Kubernetes node pool name must be 63 characters or less and must be empty or begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.
-* `publicIpsConfigs` (object)
-	* description: Optional array of reserved public IP addresses to be used by the nodes.
-IPs must be from same location as the Datacenter used for the NodePool.
-The array must contain one more IP than the maximum possible number of nodes (nodeCount+1 for fixed number of nodes or maxNodeCount+1 when auto-scaling is used).
-The extra IP is used when the nodes are rebuilt.
-IPs can be set directly or via reference and indexes.
-	* properties:
-		* `ips` (array)
-		* `ipsBlockConfigs` (array)
-* `storageSize` (integer)
-	* description: The size of the volume in GB.
-The size should be greater than 10GB.
+			* description: ClusterID is the ID of the Cluster on which the resource will be created.
+It needs to be provided via directly or via reference.
-	* format: int32
+			* format: uuid
-	* minimum: 10.000000
 * `cpuFamily` (string)
 	* description: A valid CPU family name.
 If no CPUFamily is provided, it will be set the first CPUFamily supported by the location.
 	* possible values: "AMD_OPTERON";"INTEL_SKYLAKE";"INTEL_XEON"
-* `labels` (object)
-	* description: Map of labels attached to NodePool.
-* `annotations` (object)
-	* description: Map of annotations attached to NodePool.
-* `availabilityZone` (string)
-	* description: The availability zone in which the target VM should be provisioned.
-	* possible values: "AUTO";"ZONE_1";"ZONE_2"
-* `coresCount` (integer)
-	* description: The number of cores for the node.
-	* format: int32
 * `datacenterConfig` (object)
 	* description: A Datacenter, to which the user has access.
 	* properties: